vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/PHASE_2_INTEGRATION_COMPLETE.md

 ## 🎉 **MILESTONE COMPLETE**

-**The MIDILink application and JSONMIDI Framework Phase 2 are now fully integrated and ready for Phase 2.3 development and testing.**
+**The MIDILink application and JMID Framework Phase 2 are now fully integrated and ready for Phase 2.3 development and testing.**

 Next step: Begin distributed synchronization engine testing and user experience validation.